johngulb/lavapress/wp-content/plugins/themeisle-companion/readme.md

 - Choose from a large variety of custom icons.
 - No coding needed, you can leverage the power of our dropdown icons selector and choose the right icon for your menu.

-**Why use our uptime monitor module:**
-- Really easy to use, just put in your email and you will receive a message when / if your site goes down.

-**Why use our Google Analytics integration module:**
-- It's a one-click configuration.
-- Just sign in with your google accounts

 **Why use our sharing module:**
 - It's easy to use
 - Enable sharing networks right from your admin dashboard and choose on what kind of devices you would like to show them.
 - It’s fully customizable: You can easily optimise button location for according to the device your visitors will use.
 - Choose from more than 20+ social networks to share with full control for every device that your visitors use.
 - The sharing options can be positioned for the maximum effect according to whether the visitor is using a mobile device or desktop.
 Best of all they can be switched on/off from your WordPress instance.

+**Why use our header and footer scripts module:**
+- It allows you to add global scripts in header or footer.
+- You can add a script individually to run on a single page or post.

 **Why use our custom Elementor addons module:**
 - We offer new widgets to add more value to the content you can create within Elementor page builder.